My-game-journal/blood_experiment_platformer/README.md

-# Blood Experiment Platformer
+# 🩸 Blood Experiment Platformer

 ![screen1](blood_experiment_platformer.png)

 ## 🇬🇧 English

-This is just a part of my 2D game that I'm developing solo in **Godot**.
-Many features are still missing — so far the game is only available in **Polish**.
-Adjustable settings, multi-language support, player's inventory, NPCs, enemies, collectibles, music, sound effects, and many other features are on the way.
-I also plan to reorganize scenes and scripts soon.
+**Blood Experiment Platformer** is a solo-developed 2D game built in **Godot**.
+This is just a fragment of the full experience — many features are still in development.
+Currently, the game is available only in **Polish**, but multi-language support is on the way.

-### 🧬 Upcoming Plot
+### 🧪 Plot Overview

-As the main character, you'll search for a trustworthy doctor or resources.
-You find yourself in a forest after a mysterious break from life.
-Strange marks on your skin suggest possible injections — you fear you’ve been infected and that viruses are killing you from within.
-Your character becomes weaker with each level.
-Our character must rest, eat, drink and in some cases our hero may become addicted to some substances.
+You awaken in a forest after a mysterious break from life.
+Strange marks on your skin suggest injections — you fear infection, and that something is killing you from within.
+With each level, your character grows weaker.
+You must rest, eat, drink, and sometimes rely on substances — which may lead to addiction.

+Your goal: **examine your blood** and find a trustworthy doctor.
+But can anyone be trusted?
-You must find a way to examine your blood.
-Can the doctor be trusted?
-You begin your journey equipped with medieval armor, a sword, and a shield — found in the forest after a party...

-As you progress, the story will unfold through environmental clues, cryptic notes, and interactions with NPCs.
-The game will explore themes of trust, survival, and the psychological toll of isolation and uncertainty.
+You begin your journey wearing medieval armor, wielding a sword and shield — found after a party in the woods.
+The story unfolds through environmental clues, cryptic notes, and NPC interactions.
+Themes include **trust**, **survival**, and the **psychological toll of isolation and uncertainty**.

+### 🎮 Features in Progress

+- Adjustable settings
+- Multi-language support
+- Player inventory
+- NPCs and enemies
+- Collectibles
+- Music and sound effects
+- Scene and script reorganization
+- Emotions control
+- Health bar *(added 18.07.2025 — still in progress)*

 ### 🎨 Art Credits